emilps/fjelltg/src/pages/solutions/2019-12-17-protein-recycling.md

-  After finalizing a M&E balance we produce a flowsheet and 3D drawing to optimize the tradeoff betwen size, quality in materials and cost.
+  After finalizing a M&E balance we produce a flowsheet and 3D drawing to optimize the tradeoff between size, quality in materials and cost.

   **P&ID**